apache/qpid-protonj2/protonj2-client-docs/Configuration.md

 ## Receiver Configuration Options

++ **ReceiverOptions.creditWindow** Configures the size of the credit window the Receiver will open with the remote which the Receiver will replenish automatically as incoming deliveries are read.
+The default value is 10, to disable and control credit manually this value should be set to zero.
 + **ReceiverOptions.closeTimeout** Timeout value that controls how long the client session waits on resource closure before returning.
 By default the client uses the matching session level close timeout option value.
 + **ReceiverOptions.openTimeout** Timeout value that controls how long the client Session waits on the AMQP Open process to complete  before returning with an error.
 By default the client uses the matching session level close timeout option value.
 + **ReceiverOptions.requestTimeout** Timeout value that controls how long the client Receiver waits on completion of various synchronous interactions, such settlement of a delivery, before returning an error.
 By default the client uses the matching session level request timeout option value.